AN INTRODUCTION TO THE SCALES OF MT MERU

 triplet by placing the top tone in between the two numbers we used to

-a later papers.
+later papers.

 numerical sequences.
 Depending on how many steps our recurrent sequence spans,